Understanding CPR Success Rates: Effectiveness and Influencing Factors

 Are there any new techniques or technologies that can improve the success rate of CPR?

 There are several new techniques and technologies that have been developed to improve the success rate of CPR.
-One example is mechanical CPR devices, which can provide consistent chest compressions without the need for human intervention.
-Another example is the use of smartphone apps that can guide bystanders through the steps of CPR.
+One example is mechanical CPR devices, which provides consistent chest compressions without the need for human intervention.
+Another example is the use of smartphone apps that guides bystanders through the steps of CPR.
 However, more research is needed to determine the effectiveness of these techniques and technologies.

 What is the success rate of CPR on infants and children?